asandridge/blackjack/README.md

 This program is designed to accurately imitate a real-life blackjack game, and to help estimate EV (expected value) for playing blackjack as a card counter.

+To run the program:

+    make compile

+    make run

 ## Variable Rules

 These rules can be updated by the user.